In this lesson, you’re going to learn the Korean alphabet in only 30 minutes using visual associations, mnemonics, and stories.

-It’s almost as if all we did was add a small line to each consonant to create the aspirated equivalent.
+It’s almost as if all we did was add a small line to each of those consonants to create the aspirated equivalent.

-The next four Korean characters are called the aspirated consonants, and are similar in sound to their non-aspirated counterparts.
+The next four letters are called aspirated consonants and are similar in sound to their non-aspirated counterparts.

 Remember math class?
 I hope so!